Our Story

-The Adelaide Italian Festival acknowledges the support of its Patrons for the 2025 Festival
+The Adelaide Italian Festival acknowledges the support of its Patrons:

 Dott Ernesto Pianelli – Consul of Italy